 The IAB Europe Transparency and Consent Framework (TCF) is the only GDPR consent solution built by the industry for the industry, creating a true industry-standard approach.
-The TCF's simple objective is to help all parties in the digital advertising chain ensure that they comply with the EU's GDPR and ePrivacy Directive when processing personal data or accessing and/or storing information on a user's device, such as cookies, advertising identifiers, device identifiers and other tracking technologies.
+The TCF's simple objective is to help all parties in the digital advertising chain to facilitate the compliance I with the GDPR and ePrivacy Directive when processing personal data or accessing and/or storing information on a user's device, such as cookies, advertising identifiers, device identifiers and other tracking technologies.

-The TCF creates an environment where website publishers can tell visitors what data is being collected and how their website and the companies they partner with intend to use it.
+The TCF creates an environment where publishers can tell visitors what data is being collected and how their digital property and the companies they partner with intend to use it.
 The TCF gives the publishing and advertising industries a common language with which to communicate consumer consent for the delivery of relevant online advertising and content.

-On 25 April 2018 the IAB Europe Transparency and Consent Framework (TCF) v1.1 was launched after an extensive industry consultation with IAB Europe and IAB Tech Lab members and the broader digital advertising industry.
+On 25 April 2018 the IAB Europe Transparency and Consent Framework v1.1 was launched after an extensive industry consultation with IAB Europe and IAB Tech Lab members and the broader digital advertising industry.

 On 21 August 2019 a revised version of the TCF, TCF v2.0 was launched following extensive industry consultation particularly with publishers and the industry associations who represent all aspects of the industry.
-On the 15th August, TCF v1.1 was deprecated and all stakeholders now work with TCF v2.0.
+On the 15th August, TCF v1.1 was deprecated and all stakeholders switched TCF v2.0.